-- Continuation of the excavation and restoration of the enclosure wall west of the temple, with the aim to complete the investigations of the walls and achieve a historical assessment through the mudbrick stamp seals preserved.
+• Continuation of the excavation and restoration of the enclosure wall west of the temple, with the aim to complete the investigations of the walls and achieve a historical assessment through preserved mudbrick stamp seals.

-- Continuation of the excavations on the upper terrace of the temple in order to preserve and reveal the value of the whole area.
-It also intended to progress in the architectural study of the foundations and stone structures that still remain, with the aim to design its musealization.
-This phase of the project will involve several years of work, the ultimate goal being to have the plan of the temple clearly traced in the ground.
+• Continuation of the excavations on the upper terrace of the temple to be able to expose and preserve the whole area.
+It also intended to progress in the architectural study of the foundations and stone structures that is still in place, with the aim to design its musealization.
+This phase of the project will involve several seasons of work, the ultimate goal is to have the plan of the temple clearly marked in the ground.

-- Continuation of the excavations of the necropolis of the XIth dynasty situated on a rocky promontory located outside the enclosure wall north, in order to complete the works initiated there.
+• Continuation of the excavations of the necropolis of the XIth dynasty located on a rocky promontory outside the enclosure wall north to complete the works initiated there.

-- Excavation of new tombs located beneath the temple.
-From the beginning, a team will work on the excavation of tomb number XXI, discovered at the end of season 2015.
+• Excavation of new tombs located under the temple, where a team will work on the excavation of tomb number XXI, discovered at the end of 2015 season.

-- Continuation of the task of documenting the huge amount of material we have in order to progress on the database updating.
-Apart from different lines of research, there are two doctoral theses in progress focused on the study of New Kingdom materials related to the site.
+• Resuming of the task of documenting the large amount of material found throughout previous seasons to progress on the database updating.
+Further, there are two doctoral theses in progress focused on the study of New Kingdom materials from the site.

-- Continuation of the study of the vast amount of pottery from different periods that has been found and is still found in the whole site
+• Continuation of the study of the vast amount of pottery from different periods found in different sections of the site.

-Depending on the findings, the objectives also include the preliminary study of human remains that might be found in the course of the season.
+Depending on the findings, the objectives will also include a preliminary study of human remains that might be found in the course of the season.